‘General Hospital’ Star Haley Pullos Thanks Fans For Making Her Feel Special

 Haley Pullos will celebrate 10 years playing the role of Molly Lansing on General Hospital this summer.
-She isn’t seen on air as much as fans would like, but she has been on fire this past month thanks to the Dawn of Day story line.
+She isn’t seen on air as much as fans would like, but she has been on fire this past month thanks to the Dawn of Day storyline.
 The actress has been praised by viewers for her scenes this past week and now she is extending her gratitude to them as well.

 Pullos took to her Twitter account on Friday to thank her fans for their support.
 Molly and her boyfriend, TJ, pop up every once in while in a scene or two.
 They have recently returned when TJ’s mom, Jordan, got hit by Drew’s car and is now in need of a kidney transplant.
 Now Molly is heavily involved with her sister Kristina’s involvement with a cult.